wghou/tinyworlds/README.md

 - [ ] Replace the mean pool + concat in the action tokenizer with attention pooling (t to t + 1 then mean pool)
 - [ ] Accelerate dynamics training by producing, saving, and loading pre-processed tokens instead of full frames
 - [ ] Try different optimizers (Muon, SOAP)
+- [ ] Add new schedulers for MaskGIT like cosine and [Halton](https://github.com/valeoai/Halton-MaskGIT)

 **Please make a PR!
 I've added TODOs throughout and there are many small things to try which could offer massive performance gains.
 The codebase is meant to be built upon.**